jmew/selenium-bootcamp/README.md

 #####Starting your first project:

 To start your first project, open PyCharm and select create a new PyCharm project.
 In that project create a new python file.
-In that file, make sure you import selenium into your project with the line:
+In that file, make sure you import selenium modules into your project with the line:

     from selenium import webdriver

+WebDriver is the browser that Selenium will use.
 Then define your web browser with the line:

     driver = webdriver.Firefox()